Damir-Smajic/OLX-/README.md

-# Welcome to my OLX Test reposatory
+# Welcome to my OLX Test repository

 In this repository there are Manual Test and Automation Test folders of older version of olx.ba website.